Acajete, Veracruz

-Acajete Municipality is a municipality located in the central zone in the state of Veracruz, about 20 km from state capital Xalapa.
+Acajete is a municipality located in the central zone in the Mexican state of Veracruz, about 20 km from state capital Xalapa.
 It has a surface of 90.48 km2.
 It is located at 19°58′N 97°00′W. In the middle of 1586 this village was formed, on one of the adjoining old men of Tlacolulan's dominion.
 The decree N ° 64 of November 3, 1893, extinguished the municipality of La Hoya, annexing its territory to San Salvador Acajete.
 On November 5, 1932, the municipal head-board San Salvador Acajete changes the name to Acajete.